mvakde/mvakde.github.io/_pages/about.md

 ---

 [I recently showed](./blog/44-on-arc-1) that small transformers can perform way beyond what researchers expected on [ARC-AGI](http://arcprize.org/), a famous metalearning benchmark that is great for sample efficiency.

-My model beats many LLMs, and is likely the pareto frontier.
-I trained it from scratch in 67 cents.
+My model **beats many LLMs**, and is likely the pareto frontier.
+I trained it from scratch in just 67 cents.

 This was my attempt to test the limits of today's deep learning methods.
 Now I'm working on newer ideas.
 I expect to beat every LLM soon